Vue International: 2000s

 The first cinema to open was under The Circuit Cinema brand in Livingston, Scotland, on 5 October 2000.
 The company was later renamed as SBC International Cinemas and opened cinemas in Faro, Portugal (closed in 2014) and Taipei, Taiwan (still operating as SBC).

 In May 2003, SBC bought Warner Village Cinemas from its owners, Village Roadshow and Warner Bros., for £250 million.
 At the time, SBC owned four cinemas, and Warner Village Cinemas owned 36.
-In April 2005, the chain acquired the Ster Century chain from Aurora Entertainment; this included the highest grossing cinema in the United Kingdom or Ireland at Liffey Valley Shopping Centre in Dublin, Ireland.
+In April 2005, the chain acquired the Ster Century chain from Aurora Entertainment.
+According to SBC, this included the highest grossing cinema in the United Kingdom or Ireland at Liffey Valley Shopping Centre in Dublin, Ireland.

 On 20 June 2006, Vue's executive team completed a management buyout of the company with the backing of Bank of Scotland Corporate; the management team retaining a 51% stake.
 Also, as part of the buyout, Vue took full ownership of the four Village sites it had been operating under contract from Village Roadshow.
 The private equity firm Doughty Hanson & Co acquired Vue in November 2010.